The Holistic Ingredient An MD Uses For Deeper Sleep & A Gentler Wakeup

 The research on pharmaGABA for sleep.

-Low GABA levels—which can be caused by genetics, medication, poor diet, and just everyday stressors—have been associated with insomnia and difficulty falling asleep.
-While eating a healthy diet, exercising, and doing calming activities like meditation can help bring levels back into balance, there's also a natural supplement that's been proved to support healthy GABA levels and help people fall asleep fast.*
+Low GABA levels—which can be caused by genetics, medication, poor diet, and just everyday stressors—have been associated with insomnia1 and difficulty falling asleep.
+While eating a healthy diet, exercising, and doing calming activities like meditation can help bring levels back into balance, there's also a natural supplement that's been proven to support healthy GABA levels and help people fall asleep fast.*

 Meet pharmaGABA, a version of the GABA neurotransmitter that's manufactured using a fermentation process that isn't too dissimilar from the one used to make cheese, wine, and other fermented foods.